 |Upcoming:||Program is not yet accepting applications.|

-- For online students: labs will be scheduled at the Edmonton main campus.
+- Online real-time, with labs at the Edmonton or Wetaskiwin campus.

 You may need access to a vehicle and/or be required to travel in order to complete your clinical practice courses in a variety of settings.

-- Your preceptored clinical placement (NPRT 2200) may be arranged in or close to your community.
-You will follow your preceptor’s schedule, which may include day, evening, or night shifts, and may include weekends and holidays.
+- Your preceptored clinical placement (NPRT 2200) will follow your preceptor’s schedule, which may include day, evening, or night shifts, and may include weekends and holidays.